Ask yourself: What is being tested of you? What language skills will you likely use?

 The speaking test is divided into two sections: the independent and integrated speaking tasks.

 The first section is independent speaking.
 It is independent because you will be using your own information to complete these tasks.
-This section has two tasks.
+This section only has one task.

-For both of these, you will be given 15 seconds to prepare and note down ideas.
+For this task, you will be given 15 seconds to prepare and note down ideas.
 You will then need to speak into a microphone for 45 seconds.

 Or you may be asked to choose a side and explain why.
 You will need to support your opinion with reasons!

-For example: Some people think students should take a gap year before entering the workforce while others think this is a waste of time.
+Some people think students should take a gap year before entering the workforce while others think this is a waste of time.
 What is your opinion?
+Explain your opinion with details and examples.

 Integrated Speaking Tasks

-There are four tasks in total.
-For each task, you will be given 30 seconds to prepare and note down ideas.
+There are three tasks in total.
+For tasks 2 and 3, you will be given 30 seconds to prepare and note down ideas.
 You will then need to speak into a microphone for 60 seconds.
+For task 4, you will only be given 20 seconds to prepare and 60 seconds to speak.

-For these tasks, you will have to integrate, or combine, information from a reading passage and listening audio into a summary, or summarize information you hear in a lecture or conversation.
+For these tasks, you will have to integrate, or combine, information from a reading passage and listening audio into a summary, or summarize the information you hear in a lecture.
 You will be able to take notes as you listen.

 View the article on TOEFL tips and tricks for developing a good note-taking system here!

 For this task, you will be given a short reading text.
-You will have 45 seconds to read it.
+You will have 45-50 seconds to read it, depending on the length of the text.
 The text will be related to a campus issue, like student parking, or tuition fees for example.

 You will then hear a conversation between two students relating to that topic.
-In this conversation, one of the students will give an opinion about the issue.
+In this conversation, one of the students will have a strong opinion about the issue.
 You will then need to summarize that opinion and explain why the student has that opinion.

-You will be asked explain how the examples used in the lecture support or contradict information in the reading passage.
+You will then be asked to use the examples from the lecture to explain the academic topic from the reading passage.
 It is important to take good notes to complete this task successfully.

 Written by Jamal Abilmona.